sailfishos-mirror/pyproject-rpm-macros/README.md

 Use `%{default_toxenv}` to get the default value.

 The `-t`/`-e` option uses [tox-current-env]'s `--print-deps-to-file` behind the scenes.
+It generates dependencies listed directly in `deps`, dependencies defined through `extras`, and on tox 4.22+ also dependencies defined through `dependency_groups`.

 If your package specifies some tox plugins in `tox.requires`, such plugins will be BuildRequired as well.